 Valour Launches Eight New Etps On Spotlight Stock Market, Including Bitcoin Cash (BCH), Unus Sed Leo (LEO), OKB (OKB), Polygon (POL), Algorand (ALGO), Filecoin (FIL), Arbitrum (ARB), And Stacks (STX)

+Accelerating Progress Toward 100 ETPs: With over 75 ETPs now listed across major European exchanges, Valour continues to expand its leadership position and remains on track to achieve 100 listed products by the end of 2025.

-TORONTO, July 02, 2025 (GLOBE NEWSWIRE) -- DeFi Technologies Inc. (the“ Company ” or“ DeFi Technologies ”) (Nasdaq: DEFT ) (CBOE CA: DEFI ) (GR: R9B ), a financial technology company bridging the gap between traditional capital markets and decentralized finance ( “DeFi” ), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valour "), a leading issuer of exchange traded products (" ETPs "), has launched eight new SEK-denominated ETPs on Sweden's Spotlight Stock Market:
+TORONTO, July 2, 2025 /PRNewswire/ - DeFi Technologies Inc. (the " Company " or " DeFi Technologies ") (Nasdaq: DEFT ) (CBOE CA: DEFI) (GR: R9B), a financial technology company bridging the gap between traditional capital markets and decentralized finance ( "DeFi" ), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valour "), a leading issuer of exchange traded products (" ETPs "), has launched eight new SEK-denominated ETPs on Sweden's Spotlight Stock Market:

 These new listings expand Valour's ETP suite to over 75 ETPs, reinforcing its position as one of the most comprehensive digital asset ETP issuer in the world.